AbbyNode/City_theme/README.md

 This is our final project for Comp391 at Centennial College.
 Please excuse the blantant copywrongs.

+## Controls
+W/A/S/D or arrow keys to move
+Space to jump
+Left Click to shoot shurikens

+## Objective
+Beat the boss ninja guy at the end

 ## Credits and links:
 [Aron](https://github.com/deruip) - The groupy.
 He doesn't like the "City theme" name, so I kept it all the way till the end.
 Thanks for putting up with me.